 The address for Wiltshire Police is The Licensing Officer, Wiltshire Police, Trowbridge Police Station, Polebarn Road, Trowbridge, BA14 7EP.
 Wiltshire Police will also accept TENs sent by email, as long as the TEN has been duly signed and dated.
 The email address to use is LicensingE@wiltshire.pnn.police.uk

-Please make sure you attach enough postage to the envelope.
+If you are posting your correspondence, make sure you attach enough postage to the envelope.
 Some letters are held by the Post Office for unpaid deficient postage and may be delivered too late for the TEN to be valid.
 An A4 envelope is classed as a large letter and should carry the appropriate postage.
 It is also advisable to obtain a receipt from the Post Office which provides proof of the date of postage, should there be any delays in deliveries.Close

 Temporary event notice (TEN) application